ameersarwar/cross_expression/README.md

 The `spatial_enrichment` function also contains the two distance distributions, which can be obtained via `enrich$target` and `enrich$null` for further analysis.

 ### Cross-expression correlation
-Cross-expression tells us whether the expression of one gene in a cell predict the expression of another gene in its neighbor.
-The `cross_expression` algorithm quantifies this in terms of probabilities, where lower p-values indicate significant spatial coordination given the genes' counts in the population at large.
+Cross-expression tells us whether the expression of one gene in a cell predicts the expression of another gene in its neighbor.
+The `cross_expression` algorithm quantifies this in terms of probabilities, where p-values lower than an `alpha` indicate significant spatial coordination given the genes' counts in the population at large.

 However, this formalism does not provide a continuous metric of the strength of the spatial relationship.
 Specifically, it does not tell us whether cells with high expression of a given gene are neighbors of cells with similarly high (or low) expression of another gene.

 To this end, we compute Pearson's correlation between genes across cells and neighbors.
 Like before, we exclude co-expression by considering cell-neighbor pairs showing mutually exclusive expression.

-Find correlation between gene pairs using `cross_expression_correlation`:
+Find the correlations between gene pairs using `cross_expression_correlation`:
 ```{r}
 corr = cross_expression_correlation(data = data, locations = locations)
 head(corr)